forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

   * **Note**: See [this Slack documentation on how to generate a webhook](https://api.slack.com/incoming-webhooks).

-The following example shows how to update a `.yaml` file to add email, Slack, and Cloud Storage notifier for Cloud SQL violations.
+The following example shows how to update a `.yaml` file to add email, Slack, and Cloud Storage notifier for Cloud SQL violations:

 ```yaml
 notifier: